top of page

 Heather serves as Office and Program Administrator for both FDRHPO and NCI.
 Before her current role, Heather was the Administrative Coordinator for North Country Initiative (NCI).

 Heather has provided overall administrative and program support to the management team and FDRHPO and NCI programs since 2014.
-In her currently position, she provides support to the FDRHPO Executive Director/NCI Director, Chief Financial Officer and HIT Director/Security and Compliance Officer to include support with boards and committee meetings and financial and compliance-related tasks.
+In her current position, she provides support to the FDRHPO Executive Director/NCI Director, Chief Financial Officer, and HIT Director/Security and Compliance Officer including support with boards and committee meetings and financial and compliance-related tasks.

 She earned an A.S. degree in Business Administration in 2007 and after completing her internship with FDRHPO, she completed her A.A.S. degree in Office Technology – Medical in 2014 from Jefferson Community College (JCC).

-Heather resides in Calcium with her husband, Alfredo, who is a Retired US Army Major working on Fort Drum, daughter, Elena who is currently attending JCC Nursing Program and two dogs, Rex and Saylor.
+Heather resides in Calcium with her husband, Alfredo, who is a Retired US Army Major working on Fort Drum, her daughter, Elena who has just graduated the SUNY Canton Practical Nursing Program and two dogs, Rex and Saylor.

 Elliot Rechlin